List of Totally Spies! characters: Virgil

+Zerlina

+Zerlina (season 7; voiced by Déborah Claude in the French dub, and by Alana Barrett-Atkins in the English dub) is Jerry's daughter and the new president of WOOHP following her father's retirement.

+Toby

+Toby (season 7; voiced by Gauthier Battoue in the French dub and Arjun Biju in the English dub) is a young high-tech genius that assists Zerlina in the creation and distribution of the girls' gadgets.

+Glitterstar

+Glitterstar (season 7; voiced by Geneviève Battoue in the French dub and Jody Doo in the English dub) is the manager of Bubble Spy Cafe, run by WOOHP, the World Organization Of Human Protection.
+Despite this, she does not know of the girls' secret spy life.

+Villains

 Recurring villains

 Many villains began making return appearances starting with the second season.
 In another interview, Michel said that in the third season there is an episode called "Escape from WOOHP Island" in which some of the past villains reappear.
 Most of them broke out of the WOOHP detention facility, or in the case of Jazz Hands, he was simply released after finishing doing his time.
-In season 4, Terence rounds up some of the villains to form an organization called League Aiming to Menace and Overthrow Spies (LAMOS), of which their members include Tim Scam, Helga Von Guggen, Myrna Beesbottom and Boogie Gus.
+In season 4, Terence rounds up some of the villains to form an organization called League Aiming to Menace and Overthrow Spies (LAMOS), of which their members include Tim Scam, Helga Von Guggen, Myrna Beesbottom, and Boogie Gus.
 In season 6, some villains from earlier seasons, such as the Granny, also returned; one exception was Seth Toyman, who was portrayed as an unwitting perpetrator in season 2, now as a villain with a different backstory and motive.

 Boogie Gus

 Boogie Gus is an afro-wearing guy who first appears in the season 3 episode "Forward to the Past" where he uses Jerry's time machine invention to travel back and forth to steal technology from the future and bring it back to his groovy 1970s past where he creates his own WOOHP organization: World Organization Of Harming People.
 It is revealed that he was actually from the present as a former WOOHP janitor.

 In season 4, he joins LAMOS where he still sports his 1970s look.
 In one of the episodes, he uses a ray gun to transform people to a younger version of themselves but dressed in 1980s fashion.

 In the double-episode "Like, So Totally Not Spies", he accidentally leaks the information regarding Terence's plans and the secret behind the bracelets to the girls.

-Boogie Gus has also appeared in the spinoff series The Amazing Spiez!, where his son Gus Jr., has a passion for the decade he was born, the 1990s, which included low-tech electronics and ghetto-based outfits.
+Boogie Gus has also appeared in the spinoff series The Amazing Spiez! where his son Gus Jr. has a passion for the decade he was born, the 1990s, which included low-tech electronics and ghetto-based outfits.
 They try to turn everything back to the way it was in the 1990s but are stopped by the spiez.